shreyagarwal13/to-do-list/README.md

 # To-Do List

-I have a simple to-do list web app which helps you organise your tasks and check them off when completed.
+I have developed a simple to-do list web app which helps you organise your tasks and check them off when completed.
 You can sign up and start maintaining entering your tasks to the list and login whenever you need to access it again.

 I have used MondoDB Atlas for storing data and final application has been deployed using heroku